Own Your Niche Or Get Ghosted

 It's niche gig hunting.

-One of my clients runs a massive wellness business with 170 employees.
+One of my clients runs a wellness business with 170 employees.

 She was terrified to speak to her own staff (seriously).

-After about 3 sessions, she's telling me a story about an impromptu speech in front of 250 people at an industry event.
+After about 3 sessions, she's telling me a story about an impromptu speech in front of 250 people at an association event.
 She said, "I just told them my story."
+As if it were the most natural thing.

 I was like, "Wait.
 What?